cbdevnet/midimonster/README.md

 Some backends have been marked as optional as they require rather large additional software to be installed, for example the `ola` backend.
 To create a build including these, run `make full`.

+To install a source build with `make install`, please familiarize yourself with the build parameters as specified in the next section.

 Backends may also be built selectively by running `make <backendfile>` in the `backends/` directory, for example